 The rule and form amendments will become effective on August 1, 2020, except for the amendments related to registration fee payments by interval funds and certain exchange-traded products, which will become effective on August 1, 2021.

-We have included for reference the summary table provided in the SEC's adopting release below.
+The summary table provided in the SEC's adopting release is below.